 The Company has identified guarantees in accordance with the authoritative guidance for guarantor's accounting and disclosure requirements for guarantees, including indirect guarantees of indebtedness of others-which is an interpretation of previous accounting statements and rescission of previous guidance.
 This guidance elaborates on the existing disclosure requirements for most guarantees, including loan guarantees such as standby letters of credit.
 The guidance also clarifies that at the time an entity issues a guarantee, that entity must recognize an initial liability for the fair value, or market value, of the obligation it assumes under the guarantee and must disclose that information in its interim and annual financial statements.
-The Company evaluates losses for guarantees under the statement for accounting for contingencies, as interpreted by the guidance for guarantor's accounting and disclosure requirements for guarantees, including direct guarantees of indebtedness of others.
+The Company evaluates losses for guarantees, including direct guarantees of indebtedness of others.
 The Company considers such factors as the degree of probability that the Company would be required to satisfy the liability associated with the guarantee and the ability to make a reasonable estimate of the amount of loss.
 To date, the Company has not encountered material costs as a result of such obligations and has not accrued any liabilities related to such obligations in its financial statements.
-The fair value of the Company's outstanding guarantees as of March 31, 2010 was determined to be immaterial.
+The fair value of the Company's outstanding guarantees as of September 30, 2010 was determined to be immaterial.